awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-load-balancer-asg.md

 Before you begin, create a load balancer in the same region as the Auto Scaling group\.
 Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers\.
 You can attach any of these types of load balancers to your Auto Scaling group\.
 For more information, see the [Elastic Load Balancing User Guide](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

 With Classic Load Balancers, instances are registered with the load balancer\.
 With Application Load Balancers and Network Load Balancers, instances are registered as targets with a target group\.
 When you plan to use your load balancer with an Auto Scaling group, you don't need to register your EC2 instances with the load balancer or target group\.
-After you attach a load balancer or target group to your Auto Scaling group, The Auto Scaling group registers your instances with the load balancer or target group when it launches them\.
+After you attach a load balancer or target group to your Auto Scaling group, the Auto Scaling group registers your instances with the load balancer or target group when it launches them\.

 ## Add a Load Balancer Using the Console<a name="as-add-load-balancer-console"></a>